9th8/up-to-date-real-world-haskell/26-building-a-bloom-filter.md

 package named `array`.

 A Cabal package needs to specify the other packages that it needs to have present in order to build.
-This makes it possible for Cabal\'s command line interface automatically download and build a package\'s dependencies, if necessary.
+This makes it possible for Cabal's command line interface automatically download and build a package's dependencies, if necessary.
 We would like our code to work with as many versions of GHC as possible, regardless of whether they have the modern layout of `base` and numerous other packages.
 We thus need to be able to